JosephLai241/shift/README.md

 A SQLite instance `shifts.db` is created within the current working directory.
 The data is then stored in a table labeled with the current year, which is then linked to a sub-table labeled with the current month.

-This is an example of the database structure if you ran `shift` sometime during July 2021:
+This is an example of the database's relationships if you ran `shift` sometime during July 2021:

 ```
 shifts.db
-└── TABLE `year`
+└── TABLE `YEAR`
     └── TABLE `Y_2021`
         └── TABLE `M_July`
 ```